Tell me more about BioSure...

 Antibodies are specialised proteins that your immune system produces in response to a foreign substance.

-They work like a lock and key and in the case of the coronavirus, the neutralising antibodies blocking the spike on the outside of the virus, to prevent it being able to enter and infect your cells.
+They work like a lock and key and in the case of the coronavirus, the neutralising antibodies block the spike on the outside of the virus to prevent it being able to enter and infect your cells.

-It takes your body a little while to make these, so we recommend you do not test until 14 days after your infection or second
+It takes your body a little while to make these, so we recommend you do not test until at least 14 days after your infection or second vaccination.

 SARS-CoV-2 Infectivity and variants